Ladies' Home Journal: Early history

 The Ladies' Home Journal was developed from a double-page supplement in the American newspaper Tribune and Farmer titled Women at Home.
-Women at Home was written by Louisa Knapp Curtis, wife of the paper's publisher, Cyrus H. K. Curtis.
+Women at Home, first added as an afterthought to fill up space, it was written by the owner Mr. C. Curtis.
+When Louisa Knapp Curtis, wife of the paper's publisher, Cyrus H. K. Curtis, was shown this first feature in 1883 she told her husband she could do better.
+He handed over the supplement to his wife to manage.
 After a year, it became an independent publication, with Knapp as editor for the first six years.
 Its original name was The Ladies' Home Journal and Practical Housekeeper, but Knapp dropped the last three words in 1886.

 Edward William Bok

 Knapp was succeeded by Edward William Bok as LHJ editor in late 1889.
 Knapp remained involved with the magazine's management, and she also wrote a column for each issue.
 In 1892, LHJ became the first magazine to refuse patent medicine advertisements.
 In 1896, Bok became Louisa Knapp's son-in-law when he married her daughter, Mary Louise Curtis.
 LHJ reached a subscribed circulation of more than one million copies by 1903, the first American magazine to do so.
 Bok served until 1919.
 The feature he introduced was the "Ruth Ashmore advice column", written by Isabel Mallon.
 In the 20th century, the magazine published the work of muckrakers and social reformers such as Jane Addams.
 In 1901, it published two articles about the early architectural designs of Frank Lloyd Wright.
 The December 1909 issue included a comic strip which was the first appearance of Kewpie, created by Rose O'Neill.

 Bok introduced business practices of low subscription rates and inclusion of advertising to offset costs.
 Some argue that women's magazines, like the Ladies' Home Journal, pioneered the strategies "magazine revolution".

 Edward Bok authored more than twenty articles opposed to women's suffrage which threatened his "vision of the woman at home, living the simple life".
 He opposed the concept of women working outside the home, women's clubs, and education for women.
 He wrote that feminism would lead women to divorce, ill health, and even death.
 Bok solicited articles against women's rights from former presidents Grover Cleveland and Theodore Roosevelt (though Roosevelt would later become a supporter of women's suffrage).
 Bok viewed suffragists as traitors to their sex, saying that "there is no greater enemy of woman than woman herself."